Appearance

 Overview

-When a user's account is newly created or an administrator forces a password reset, the MustChangePassword flag is set to true.
-In this case, the login flow returns a temporary token that only allows password change operations.
+When a user's account is newly created or an administrator forces a password reset, the IsFirstLogin or MustChangePassword flag is set to true.
+The login response includes these flags so the client can redirect the user to the password change screen before tenant selection.

 Triggers for Mandatory Password Change